viktorbezdek/awesome-github-projects/README.md

 - [htr-tech/zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
 This Tool is made for educational purpose only !
 Author will not be responsible for any misuse of this toolkit !
 - [woj-ciech/Kamerka-GUI](https://github.com/woj-ciech/Kamerka-GUI) - Ultimate Internet of Things/Industrial Control Systems reconnaissance tool.
 - [aaronoah/algorithm-notes](https://github.com/aaronoah/algorithm-notes) - Comprehensive algorithms solution to help engineers prepare their interviews and future study
-- [microsoft/WhatTheHack](https://github.com/microsoft/WhatTheHack) - A collection of challenge based hack-a-thons including student guide, coach guide, lecture presentations, sample/instructional code and templates.
-Please visit the What The Hack website at: https://a
 - [DreamOfTheRedChamber/think-bigger](https://github.com/DreamOfTheRedChamber/think-bigger) - Everything except technical details
 - [abhivaikar/howtheytest](https://github.com/abhivaikar/howtheytest) - A collection of public resources about how software companies test their software
 - [makandra/superclamp](https://github.com/makandra/superclamp) - Cross-browser ellipsis on multi-line texts.
 Optimized for performance, and supports tags inside clamped element.
 Even looks better than -webkit-clamp.
 Supports all real browsers and IE11+.